benwainwright/rtm-typescript/README.md

 ### API Request Throttling

 To avoid hitting the RTM Api [rate limit](https://www.rememberthemilk.com/services/api/ratelimit.rtm), this client will throttle requests to once per second.
-If you wish to disable this behaviour, set `throttle` to `true` in the configuration object.
+If you wish to disable this behaviour, set `throttle` to `false` in the configuration object.

 ## Usage